How to book Greek ferry tickets – Travel tips & info

 How to book a ferry from Athens to Santorini?

 Booking a ferry between Athens and Santorini is no different than booking any other trip.
-You simply go to the Ferries In Greece website and add Piraeus and Santorini as your departure and arrival ports.
+You simply go to the Ferries in Greece website and add Piraeus and Santorini as your departure and arrival ports.
 There are plenty of itineraries per day, and finding a seat won’t be a problem if you book in advance.

 How many ports does Athens have?